-However, this global popularity has in some ways “modernized” yoga, leading to a steady erosion of its original and most ancient philosophy and traditions.
-As knowledge of these roots is lost through incorrect teaching of students, it loses something of its original power.
+This global popularity has in some ways “modernized” yoga, leading to a steady erosion of its original and most ancient philosophy and traditions.
+As knowledge of these roots is lost through incorrect teaching, it loses something of its original power.

 At Santosh Yoga Institute, we stay true to the original philosophy of yoga.
 It is our mission to help anyone who wants to learn traditional yoga to do so authentically through ages-old traditional methods which are untouched by unnecessary modernization.